Dental Hygienist Poland

 - applying preventive materials to the teeth (e.g., sealants and fluorides)

-- counseling patients about good nutrition and its impact on oral health
+- counselling patients about good nutrition and its impact on oral health

 - making impressions of patients’ teeth for study casts (models of teeth used by dentists to evaluate patient treatment needs)